simonprovost/Auto-SKWE/README.md

 ### Run

-As soon as everything's download, you could run the project as follows without modification:
+As soon as everything's downloaded, you could run the project as follows without modification:

 ```
 ./run.sh
 ```

-If you wanted to provide new datasets/params files and their appropriate `main_X_datasets.py`, feel free to add a new line within the `run.sh` script and or comment some.
+If you want to provide new datasets/params files and their appropriate `main_X_datasets.py`, feel free to add a new line within the `run.sh` script and or comment some.
 Every output will be moved to where you asked in the `run.sh` script, and for those already there in the `OutputAutoML/` folder.